How to Reinstate Your Suspended Drivers License in Oklahoma

 If you have been issued an Oklahoma suspended drivers license due to a point-related offense, you will need to wait out a penalty period as specified in the suspension order, usually ranging between one and twelve months.
 Motorists with a revoked drivers license following a DUI traffic misdemeanor will face the following revocation periods:

 - First-time offenders: A revocation for a duration of 180 days.

 - A second offense within a ten-year time frame: An OK revoked drivers license for one year or more.

 - Any subsequent violation within the preceding ten years: A driving license revocation issued for three years or more.

 Motorists operating with a suspended driving license will also be in violation of road rules and regulations.
-In such case, the Department of Public Safety has the authority to extend the penalty for an additional three-, four- or twelve-month period of time.
+In such cases, the Department of Public Safety has the authority to extend the penalty for an additional three-, four- or twelve-month period of time.

 Oklahoma Point System